dilner1/Garden-Gnome-Blog/README.md

-Garden Gnome
+# Garden Gnome

 # Features

 ## Existing Features

+Responsive Design:
-The Site on multiple screen sizes
+The Site on multiple screen sizes.
+Responds by limiting the amount of posts that are shown horizontally.
+The navigation bar also becomes a drop down menu.
 ![ page](https://res.cloudinary.com/ddxxrzq7g/image/upload/v1651139368/responsive_design_hscdiq.png "responsive design image")

-Home Page
+Home Page:
-includes sticky nav bar
+The home page shows posts by all users in order of newest at the top. includes a sticky navigation bar to follow the user as they scroll.
+Users are able to open posts from this page even if they are not registered.
 ![home page](https://res.cloudinary.com/ddxxrzq7g/image/upload/v1651139372/home_page_xfp8v9.png "home page image")

-Sign up Page
+Sign up Page: Users are able to sign up to an account with just a username, email and password.
+Navigates back to the home page on completion.
 ![signup page](https://res.cloudinary.com/ddxxrzq7g/image/upload/v1651139362/signup_cmeotk.png "signup page image")

-Sign in Page
+Sign in Page: Users are able to sign into their account.
+There is also a link if users have forgotten their password.
 ![ page](https://res.cloudinary.com/ddxxrzq7g/image/upload/v1651139362/signin_iulddc.png "signin page image")

-Sign out Page
+Sign out Page: Enables users to sign out, the button is a bright orange to give a visual warning users they are about to sign out.
 ![ page](https://res.cloudinary.com/ddxxrzq7g/image/upload/v1651139363/signout_vcxgub.png "signout page image")

-Create Post Page
+Create Post Page: If users are signed in they will be able to create a new post, this will require some fields to be filled out such as a title (the post address is automatically generated from this).
+A placeholder image is provided if users don't want have an image they want to use.
 ![ page](https://res.cloudinary.com/ddxxrzq7g/image/upload/v1651139776/create_post_g5m4i8.png "create post page image")

-Comments and likes
+Comments and likes:
+Users that are signed in are able to either like the post or leave a comment.
+Upon liking a post the page is refreshed, users are not able to like a post more than once.
+Once a comment is left the user is provided a message advising it is waiting for approval by an admin.
+Comments show the user, their message and how long ago it was posted, newest comments will show at the top of the comments section.
 ![ page](https://res.cloudinary.com/ddxxrzq7g/image/upload/v1651139352/comments_likes_wmg31u.png "comments and likes image")

-Update Email Page
+Update Email Page:
 ![ page](https://res.cloudinary.com/ddxxrzq7g/image/upload/v1651139372/update_email_jymrtr.png "update email page image")

-Update Password Page
+Update Password Page:
 ![ page](https://res.cloudinary.com/ddxxrzq7g/image/upload/v1651139361/password_reset_ppdvg3.png "update password page image")

-Delete Post Page
+Delete Post Page:
 ![ page](https://res.cloudinary.com/ddxxrzq7g/image/upload/v1651139360/delete_post_mo6br1.png "delete post page image")

 # Admin